 Income protection insurance for nurses - Guaranteed premiums explained

 If you select guaranteed premiums, then the premiums are guaranteed and will never change throughout the policy term.
-Premiums usually start off a little more expensive than reviewable or age banded income protection policies, however, you have the knowledge that your premiums will never increase and so you can budget effectively.
+Guaranteed premiums usually start off a little more expensive than reviewable or age banded income protection premiums you have the knowledge that your premiums will never increase and so you can budget effectively.
 By paying a little more you will be future-proofing your policy.
 If you are happy in your job and intend to keep your income protection insurance for nurses policy until retirement, then guaranteed premiums are likely to work out far more cost-effective over the longer term.

 Income protection insurance for nurses - Age-banded premiums explained

 Premiums on age-banded income protection insurance policies tend to start out cheaper but rise each year as you get older.
 Age-banded premiums rise by a set amount each year, specifically related to your age and the increase in risk, so you will always know how much your policy will cost throughout the life of the policy.

 It is a good idea to speak to an income protection insurance specialist so that you can get a quote for all 3 types of income protection insurance.
 An independent income protection specialist can explain each option and can even work out the likely total cost of all three options in order to help you to choose the best policy for your individual needs.

 How much does income protection insurance for nurses cost?

 The cost of income protection insurance for nurses will depend on a number of factors including the type of nursing duties you carry out, your age, your health, the type of premium, how much cover you need and over how long you want the cover to run for.